dellaboemia/RepData_PeerAssessment1/PA1_template.md

 The following code downloads the data from the course website and loads it into a data frame for processing.
-To avoid overloading the server, there is functionality to ensure that the raw data is only downloaded once per day.
+To avoid overloading the server, functionality is included to ensure that the raw data is only downloaded once per day.

 ```r
 loadZipData <- function(url, dir, zip, csv) {